abach42/superhero/README.md

 Start with `bin/start.sh`

-This will generate keys, make an image of Java project, start it in a docker container, initialize a postgres database as container and provide localhost, TLS at port 8443.
+This will generate keys, make an image of Java project, start it in a docker container, initialize a postgres database as container, start a ollama container for semantic search and provide localhost, TLS at port 8443.

 (Java will be installed inside the container, you do not need it in your OS).